-An open lab for currently enrolled theatre students who wish to rehearse and prepare for performance in a theatrical environment.
+Units: 0.50-2.00 27.0 - 108.0 hours lab maximum An open lab for currently enrolled theatre students who wish to rehearse and prepare for performance in a theatrical environment.
 Provides access to additional coaching and instruction.
-Units do not apply to the associate degree and offered credit/no-credit only.
+Units do not apply to the associate degree.
+Offered credit/no-credit or pass/no-pass only.
+May be taken four times for credit.